 You must have a passport with the expiration date further than 6 months from the date of travel, to enter Ecuador.
 Applications for passports can be found online.
 You must have two passport photos (which can be done at the Walgreens on 16th and Wisconsin) and your birth certificate when you go to the Post Office to apply for a passport.
 It takes roughly six weeks to get your passport returned, so please ensure your passport immediately upon deciding to participate on this trip.
 There is no need for a visa, unless you are not a citizen of the United States.
 We must have a copy of your passport by the first meeting to ensure that the name on your passport is the same as the name on your plane ticket.

 Please consult with your family physician on what immunizations are needed for travel to Quito, Ecuador.
 Due to the elevation and our work mainly in the city of Quito, any immunizations are minimal.
 You may also consult information here.

 Quito and the rest of the Ecuadorian Andes lie above 9000 feet.
 Therefore altitude sickness is a real possibility.
 To prevent this malady, characterized by pounding headache and nausea and, in the most severe cases, coughing blood and death risk, make sure you acclimatize slowly to the altitude.
 The first few days at altitude you should not exert yourself, drink plenty of fluids and avoid alcohol and tobacco.

 Quito is 16 meters south of the Ecuador and therefore the weather rarely fluctuates within a 10 degree variance.
-In January, the average high temperature high is in the upper 60s with lows in the lower 50s.
+The average high temperature high is in the upper 60s with lows in the lower 50s.
 The higher elevation makes for cooler temperatures then one would expect in South America and along the equator.

 The majority of outlets in Ecuador are standard U.S.-style two- and three-prong electric outlets with 110-120V AC (60 Hz) current.